#Vote4Kids

 • Ensure that communities have a leading voice in decisions that impact their health, their environment, and their quality of life

-• Support access to safe and healthy, high quality, affordable child care and schools for all children
+• Support access to safe and healthy, high quality, affordable housing, child care, and schools for all children

 3. Vote for climate action. (click to expand):